SchemaSmith Documentation

 3. Parent directories (walks up to the root)

-4. Directories in the system PATH
+4. Directories on the system PATH

 First Run